fnayre/fnayre.github.io/_posts/2018-11-19-algebraic-effects-series-4.md

 categories: algebraic-effects
 ---

+> This post was originally posted as a [Github gist](https://gist.github.com/yelouafi/5f8550b887ab7ffcf3284602330bd37d)

 This is the final part of a series about Algebraic Effects and Handlers.

 - Part 1 : [continuations and control transfer]({{ site.baseurl }}{% post_url 2018-11-19-algebraic-effects-series-1 %})